 My earliest work moved from fiber art as woman’s work, to fiber art as female imagery.

-In the past few years much of my work has been in pastel painting and watercolor, where I continue my female imagery, mostly close-ups of flowers, very textured, in brilliant colors.
+In the past few years, much of my work has been in pastel painting and watercolor, where I continue my female imagery, mostly close-ups of flowers, very textured, in brilliant colors.
 This has led to looking at wilted, drying, faded flowers, representing a wilted, dry, faded aging old woman.

 As they developed, they derived color choices as if they were faded gray irises.
-Both “Lilith” and “Evelyn” rely on a great variety of textures and materials and a limited palette to express meaning.
+A great variety of textures and materials and a limited palette were chosen to express meaning.

-The most recent piece, Cailleach, a winter goddess, is woven entirely in shades of white.
-My intention was to use up a life-time collection of materials in that color range.
+The most recent piece, 'Cailleach, a winter goddess', is woven entirely in shades of white.
+I intended to use up a lifetime collection of materials in that color range.
 The piece is almost unbearably tactile and to me, sensual and meditative as well.
-It is woven using tapestry and rug techniques, made of fleece, roving, handspun, unspun, dyed, natural, bleached, wool, goat hair, cotton, synthetic yarns and cloth.
-It is woven with rya knots, loops, soumak, chaining and knotless netting."
+It is woven using tapestry and rug techniques, made of fleece, roving, handspun, unspun, dyed, natural, bleached, wool, goat hair, cotton, synthetic yarns, and cloth.
+It is woven with rya knots, loops, soumak, chaining, and knotless netting.

-- Amy Supton, 2020
+- Amy Supton, 2021